 We have been directed to hold ALL trainings online during this physical distancing time of pandemic.

-And because we still do not know how COVID-19 will play out, the Keene, NH/Monadnock Family Services training planned for October 16-18, 2020 will be ONLINE.
+The Keene, NH/Monadnock Family Services training planned for October 16-18, 2020 will be ONLINE.
 This will be a Phase 2 training, replacing the cancelled April one.
-I am also posting a January 2021 Phase 1 and a February 2021 Phase 2, both ONLINE as well.
+I have posted a January 2021 Phase 1 and a February 2021 Phase 2, both ONLINE as well.

-The overall desire it to get as many practitioners trained to support clients – and each other – through this pandemic, and then these trained practitioners can support the impact of COVID-19 aftermath, being as the longer it lasts, the more support the population will need.
-We have added in material regarding Limbic Countertransference, trauma shock, racial justice focus, and the global existential crisis we are in, and ways to work with it for our clients as well as for ourselves.
+The overall desire it to have practitioners trained to support clients – and each other – through this pandemic, and then we as trained practitioners can support the impact of COVID-19 aftermath, being as the longer it lasts, the more support the population will need.
+We have added material in the trainings to address Limbic Countertransference, trauma shock, racial justice focus, and the environmental and global existential crisis we are in, and ways to work with it for our clients as well as for ourselves.

 Please forward this information to anyone you may know who is interested in learning Brainspotting in Phase 1 or in expanding their Brainspotting skills with Phase 2.